matteocourthoud/awesome-causal-inference/academic-research.md

   - [Instrumental Variables](#instrumental-variables)
   - [Regression Discontinuity](#regression-discontinuity)

-**Note for curators**: differently from most other sections, the aim of this list is *not* to be exhaustive, but to cover most of the *established* research.
-Occasionally, I might include working papers, if deemed particularly worth of attention.
-Also, my background is in econometrics and potential outcomes framework, therefore the literature on, among others, Directed Acyclic Graphs or Bandits is severily underrepresented.
+**Note for curators**: differently from most other sections, the aim of this list is *not* to be exhaustive but rather to cover most of the *established* research.
+Occasionally, I might include working papers if particularly relevant.
+If some areas are underrepresented (e.g. DAGs) is not by choice, but because of my background.
+Contributions are <u>very welcome</u>!